Single's Inferno: Controversies

 There had been a handful of controversies during and after the show.
 While the show was popular as it was airing, some fans were irked by the amount of comments season one had on one contestant's, Shin Ji-Yeon, skin.
 In Korea, the beauty standard is to have "white skin."
 It is noticeable how often male and female contestants commented and complimented her white skin.
 Netizens criticized the way the show portrayed having "white skin" as something more desirable than not.

 After season one, female contestant Song Ji-a received backlash for wearing fake luxury items.
 Because her content is about her high maintenance lifestyle and because she regularly shared reviews about certain luxury products, fans were disappointed by her admittance that the rumors of her wearing fake items were partially true.
 She has since apologized on her social media and deleted posts that showed these fake items.
+South Korea outlaws the selling and production of counterfeit goods.
+However, buyers who did not recognize the items were counterfeit are not considered to have broken the law.